Developer Guide

 Alternative 1 (current choice): The command deletes the target

-.- Pros: Easier to implement,
+InventoryItembased on the targetIndex.- Pros: Easier to implement,

 - Cons: The user must check for the